 Bullet points have commonly been used for outlining or listing ideas, which often precede further exploration and explanation.
 This further inclines people towards ignoring on-screen content – bullet points serve as preludes to more critical and well-developed discussion points.

-How PowerPoint aide visual support
+How PowerPoint offers visual support

 PowerPoint slides are visual aids for presentation, so their primary purpose is to provide visual support and context to the content you’re presenting.
 As we’ve said before, PowerPoint is there to support your argument, not make it for you.